 - Report on the February 2013 count (PDF - 391.52 KB) | (DOCX - 35.63 KB)

-The Monitor – Newsletter of the National Flying-fox Monitoring Program
+The Monitor – Newsletter of the National Flying-fox Monitoring Programme

-The Monitor is a newsletter with background stories on the National Flying Fox Monitoring Program.
+The Monitor is a newsletter with background stories on the National Flying Fox Monitoring Programme.